 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Tokeneke neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Tokeneke is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-If you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
-In fact, a mere 0.2% of America's neighborhoods are wealthier than the Tokeneke neighborhood.
+In addition, if you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
+In fact, a mere 0.3% of America's neighborhoods are wealthier than the Tokeneke neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.
-As one would expect in a considerably wealthy neighborhood such as this, Tokeneke also has one of the lowest ratings of child poverty in the nation.

-Did you know that the Tokeneke neighborhood has more Scottish and Canadian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Tokeneke neighborhood has more Canadian and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.8% of this neighborhood's residents have Scottish ancestry and 1.7% have Canadian ancestry.
+In fact, 1.5% of this neighborhood's residents have Canadian ancestry and 5.8% have Swedish ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.